molleweide/dotfiles/misc/notes/RNDM.md

 this is going to be fuckig awesome and I am going to get this shit to work so fucking well that it is going to be fucking insane.

+okay so today is gng to be a glutes day which is one of the best things tha there is dude